cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/administration.rst

     The **Members**, **Messages**, **Roles**, **Channels**, **Moderation** and **Warning** loggers are publicly available.
 If you want to enable **Users**, **Server** and **Voice** loggers, you can unlock them as a **Premium** feature (see: :ref:`premium-perks`).
 The "Invites Tracking" feature of the **Members** logger is only available as a **Premium** feature.

 | :sub:`\*: Due to the high amount of info that can be edited, these commands are limited to monitoring the main parameters.`
+| :sub:`\*\*: Thread editing will track thread archival and unarchival events.`
-| :sub:`\*\*: Evasion is intended as leaving and re-joining a server while a permanent or time-based mute/ban action is taken on the user, in an attempt to clear the moderation roles.
+| :sub:`\*\*\*: Evasion is intended as leaving and re-joining a server while a permanent or time-based mute/ban action is taken on the user, in an attempt to clear the moderation roles.
 The roles will be reapplied and the administrators/moderators will be notified.`

 Examples
 ^^^^^^^^